 Testing Novel Pathways for Obesity Drugs

-We are seeking novel antiobesity drugs with increased efficacy and safety.
+Novel anti-obesity drugs with increased efficacy and safety are urgently needed.
 The most striking examples of treatment-resistant childhood obesity are observed in patients with dysfunctional hypothalamic signaling, such as in Prader-Willi-Syndrome (PWS), hypothalamic obesity (HO) due to craniopharyngioma, or in subjects with deficient melanocortin signaling, leading to hyperphagia and excessive weight gain.
 Current genetic PWS rodent models display a limited number of PWS features.
 Most monogenic causes of obesity are rare and do not represent the vast majority of obese patients, except for melanocortin-4-receptor mutations, that are found in 2-7% of patients with early onset severe obesity.

-Our group has developed an innovative rat model of combined medial hypo-thalamic lesions that best mimics metabolic changes characteristic of HO and that are related to leptin resistance, melanocortin deficiency, and inflammation.
+Dr. Roth has developed an innovative rat model of combined medial hypothalamic lesions that best mimic metabolic changes characteristic of HO and that are related to leptin resistance, melanocortin deficiency, and inflammation.
 In this model, hyperphagia and postsurgical weight gain are associated with decreased hypothalamic mRNA levels of anorexic peptides, but increased number of microglia and stimulation of the nuclear factor kappa B pathway in the mediobasal hypothalamus.
 Due to the hypothalamic lesion, this is a model for disturbed hypothalamic signaling but intact hindbrain satiety signaling pathways.

 Stage of Development